shafeek2112/laravel-api/README.md

 ## Installation

-Clone this project using Git clone using below command or download as zip and install in your system.
+Clone this project using below command or download as zip and install in your system.
 •	Git Clone https://github.com/shafeek2112/laravel-api.git

-After setup this in your system, run composer install command to install necessary packages.
+After download the project, run composer install to install necessary packages.
 •	composer install

+Create the database and configure the DB connection in .env file.
 Open .env file to modify the DB credentials to suit your needs,

 ```
 APP_NAME=Laravel